tkav/pathways-node-weather-app/README.md

 <br>

-Create an environment in your repository named `approval` to support GitHub Workflows, selecting `requires approval`.
+Create an environment in your repository named `approval` to support GitHub Workflows, selecting `required reviewers` adding yourself as an approver.

 <br>